 After 2025, we are proposing a threefold increase in investment to £9 million per month, with the aim of fully treating or eliminating any discharge from storm overflows by 2050.
 It is simply not possible to reach that goal in the shorter timescales many would like.
 The solutions we choose must also be sustainable for the long-term, taking into account the impact of climate change.
 So, wherever possible, we will separate surface water from sewage flows or use nature-based treatment solutions.
+We recognise any form of overflow is unacceptable including those caused by groundwater infiltrating the sewage network either through our network or private pipes.
+We are progressively using nature-based solutions to treat this groundwater, as is the case at Shrewton, which ensures water discharged is cleaner than the river itself.
 We will continue to report transparently on the operation of overflows and our progress towards treatment or elimination, so that we can rightfully be held to account.